-WHEREAS, the City has identified refinements to clarify and reinforce the intent and purpose of the Campus Mixed Use (CAMU) General Plan land use designation, which is described on page 3-15 of the Land Use and Community Character Chapter of the General Plan 2040, as identified in Exhibit 1; and
+WHEREAS, the City has identified refinements to clarify and reinforce the intent and purpose of the Campus Mixed Use (CAMU) General Plan land use designation, which is described on page 3-15 of the Land Use and Community Character Chapter of the General Plan 2040, as identified in Exhibit A; and

 WHEREAS, the Downtown Mixed Use (DT) General Plan land use designation, as described on page 3-15 of the General Plan 2040, currently requires more than one use on larger sites.
 During formulation of the Zoning Ordinance update, it was discovered that the majority of parcels in the DT area are less than a half-acre and only three (3) parcels are one (1) acre or larger in size.
-To reflect the existing development pattern and promote Downtown as a mixed-use area with an active core, consistent with General Plan policies related to the Downtown, the City has identified refinements to the DT General Plan definition to allow single-and mixed-use development throughout the Downtown and also require active uses on the ground floor along primary corridors, as identified in Exhibit 1; and correct the General Plan land use designation on forty (40) parcels due to mapping errors that occurred in development of the original General Plan 2040 Land Use Map.
+To reflect the existing development pattern and promote Downtown as a mixed-use area with an active core, consistent with General Plan policies related to the Downtown, the City has identified refinements to the DT General Plan definition to allow single-and mixed-use development throughout the Downtown and also require active uses on the ground floor along primary corridors, as identified in Exhibit A; and

+WHEREAS, during the comprehensive Zoning Ordinance and Map update project, it was discovered that amendments to the General Plan Land Use Map are necessary to correct the General Plan land use designation on forty (40) parcels due to mapping errors that occurred in development of the original General Plan 2040 Land Use Map.
 Six (6) of the incorrect parcels were City-owned parcels or right of way; and

-WHEREAS, during the comprehensive Zoning Ordinance and Map update project, it was discovered that amendments to the General Plan Land Use Map are necessary to

-WHEREAS, the forty (40) parcels subject to the General Plan 2040 map amendments are identified in the Draft General Plan Land Use Map Amendments, attached as a table and map in Exhibit 2; and
+WHEREAS, the forty (40) parcels subject to the General Plan 2040 map amendments are identified in the Draft General Plan Land Use Map Amendments, attached as a table and map in Exhibit B; and